 We believe our focus on the unique properties of dermatological diseases provides efficiencies as we select and pursue additional diseases associated with the skin.
-In addition, we will apply learnings from our near-term programs to future opportunities, which we believe will allow for rapid understanding and efficient drug development.
-We believe this will enable us to not only apply our gene therapy technology and specifically the STAR-D platform, across multiple severe, genetic diseases today, but across many broader indications associated with the skin, such as psoriasis, atopic dermatitis and chronic wound healing.
+We intend to apply our gene therapy technology and specifically the STAR-D platform, across rare skin diseases, such as DEB and ARCI, broad indications, such as atopic dermatitis and chronic wounds, and aesthetic skin conditions, such as wrinkes and nasolabial folds.